alilajevardi/Mortgage/README.md

 # Deployment
 The trained model has been deplyed on AWS SageMaker.
 It required a connection to AWS to test the prediction.

-A new Model based on CI\CD practise has beed built on Azure ML that can be tested via [Azure-deploy.ipynb](https://github.com/alilajevardi/Mortgage/blob/main/Azure_Deploy.ipynb).
+A new Model based on CI\CD practice has beed built on Azure ML that can be tested via [Azure-deploy.ipynb](https://github.com/alilajevardi/Mortgage/blob/main/Azure_Deploy.ipynb).
 It required to have the REST endpoint address and an API key.